-State Bank of India, the largest bank in India conducted "Code for Bank" hackathon to encourage developers to build solutions leveraging futuristic technologies such as Al and Blockchain into the banking sector.
-Private banks like HDFC Bank and ICICI Bank have already introduced chat-bots for customers service.
+State Bank of India, the largest bank in India introduced Intelligent Virtual Assistant SIA helping them offer industry leading customer experience.
+This has resulted in 52% savings in support costs over the last 6 months.
+28.8% of queries answered by SIA are related to product enquiries.
+This has helped SBI acquire new customers for the various banking products it has on offer.
+Private banks like HDFC Bank and ICICI Bank have already introduced chatbots for customers service.
 Some have even gone ahead with placing robots for customers service.
 Canara Bank installed Mitra and Candi robots at some of its offices.